Interview with William Hubert Allen

 MH: Of which you were then produced.
 So, tell us a bit more about yourself Bill.
 When were you born?
 Where were you born?
 A bit about your childhood.
 A bit about your interests before you saw service in the Royal Air Force.

 WA: Well, I was born in Surrey, a place called Lingfield, on the 22nd of September 1923.
 Of course, I didn’t know much until about well four or five when you sort of realise things were going on.
 Dad was a head gardener on the estate in Dormans Park just outside Lingfield racecourse, but what shall we say?
 Nothing happened really.
 School was just normal.
 But in about 1937 things started going wrong.
 We thought well although I wasn’t, I was only what seventeen or sixteen.
 You think, well there’s a war coming.
 You could feel it.
 And I thought, well what am I going to do?
 And I thought well I know radio and I know Morse code so I think I’ll go in to Abingdon and volunteer for aircrew.
 So, I went to Abingdon, to the RAF Recruitment Centre and I said, ‘I wish to join up as aircrew.’
 They said, ‘What as?’
-So I said, ‘Well, radio.
+So I said, ‘Well, radio.’
 He said, ‘Well, go back.
 We’ve got your address.
 We’ll contact you when we can take you into the air force.’
 So I went back, worked with dad on the estate until I got this call to go to aircrew selection.
 So I went to aircrew selection at Weston super Mare.
 I was passed as a wireless operator/air gunner, given a service number and they said, ‘The Army or the Navy won’t call you up.
 But,’ they said, ‘You’re a bit late getting here.
 What happened?’
 I said, ‘Well, I left Abingdon this morning.
 Got a train to Oxford where there was an Aircrew Selection Board.
-I got a train to Didcot where there was another aircrew selection board.
-Another train to Bristol where there’s an aircrew selection board.
-And then on to Weston super Mare where I am now.
-And at the interview, and they said, ‘Right, you’re, you’re ok for wireless op/air gunner.’
+I got a train to Didcot where there was another Aircrew Selection Board.
+Another train to Bristol where there’s an Aircrew Selection Board.
+And then on to Weston-super-Mare where I am now.
+And at the interview, and they said, ‘Right, you’re, you’re okay for wireless op/air gunner.’
 And of course I found out afterwards the senior was a wing commander and he said, ‘Why did you go, why were you late getting here?’
 So I told him why.
 All these stations.
 And he said, ‘Well, you’re not travelling back tonight.
 You’ll stay in a hotel tonight.’
 So the next day I travelled back to Abingdon.
-The reverse direction. [laughs’] Stops all the way.
+The reverse direction. [laughs] Stops all the way.

 MH: So, you returned home having been selected.
 How long a period then between your selection at the aircrew selection and your eventual call up?
 How long a period do you think that was?

-WA: So, as I, when I went for aircrew station I was sixteen and a half.
+WA: So, as I, when I went for aircrew selection I was sixteen and a half.
 I was finally called up just before my eighteenth birthday and I went to Padgate for initial kitting.
 From Padgate I went to RAF Yatesbury where it was the Number 1 Radio School.
 Of which there were funny tales about Yatesbury but never mind.
 We passed out at Yatesbury.
 I then went to North Wales for my gunnery.
 Passed out as an air gunner.
 Then I was posted back to Abingdon to crew up as, for a crew.
 Where I was crewed with a pilot, a bomb aimer, two gunners, and a navigator.
 But at the time because Whitleys only had two engines there was no [pause] excuse me my voice is going.
 There was no —

 MH: Flight engineer.